 Your offer should be based on real estate comps or comparable sales data your buyer’s agent has provided you.
 Offers shouldn’t be made on a whim but careful research.
 Making sure you pay the right price when buying your first home is critical.

 Most of the time, offers will include an earnest money deposit.
 This deposit could be anywhere from 1% to 5% of the purchase price and protects the seller so that they can take the property off the market.
 If later on, you decide to back out of the agreement to purchase the property, you could lose your earnest money.

-Your real estate agent will write the offer for you, though you can write it yourself if you really want to.
-Your real estate agents will then pass on this offer to the seller’s agent to await their response.
+The real estate agent will write the offer for you, though you can write it yourself if you really want to.
+Your real estate agent will then pass on this offer to the seller’s agent to await their response.